 One of the most popularly used measurements is the net promoter score or NPS.
 The NPS is aimed at asking customers about their likelihood of referring/recommending a brand and its offerings to friends or acquaintances.
 The responses are categorized into scores, and customers are marked promotors, detractors or passives.
 The score helps brands assess satisfaction and loyalty levels.
 Another metric is the customer satisfaction score or CSAT.
 The CSAT is one score that has the most clarity, as it allows the business to deploy customer satisfaction queries at key points of interaction with customer.
 These could include stages of discovery, consideration or purchase of a customer’s journey.

 Keeping track of churn or attrition rates helps businesses stay in touch with their performance.
-Is business doing well enough to retain its customers?
-Churn rate is the percentage of customers who have chosen to stop using a brand’s offerings in a specific time frame.
+Is the business doing well enough to retain its customers?
+The churn rate is the percentage of customers who have chosen to stop using a brand’s offerings in a specific time frame.

 Role of technology in CX

-With Big Data and artificial intelligence (AI) becoming all pervasive today, CX platforms are turning increasingly smart.
-Today, they are turning into a digital experience (DX) platform where experiences are managed and delivered in a seamless manner across digital touch points.
+With Big Data and artificial intelligence (AI) becoming pervasive today, CX platforms are turning increasingly smart.
+Today, they are turning into a digital experience (DX) platform where experiences are managed and delivered in a seamless manner across digital touchpoints.

 Self-serve tools such as chatbots and live chat also enhance customer experience and cut costs.
 Then there’s the Internet of Things (IoT), ensuring a huge cache of data to tap into for insights.
 The explosion of digital assistants will also turn out to be a win for not just customers but also brands, owing to the availability of data.

 Summing up, a successful customer experience involves a comprehensive strategy that takes into account tools and platforms to measure and analyse customer feedback.